tonyzyang/zeshiyang.github.io/_posts/2017-09-06-Something-interesting.md

 <p>

-Got hurt by the dogs, three small dogs in the host house, when I opened the door, dogs were excited and tried to go out, then they hurt me
+Three small dogs in the host house, when I opened the door, dogs were excited and tried to go out, then they went out and went back.
 </p>

 ![jpg](/images/0906_2.jpg)